-• Identify the parent ID and assign it to the node variable.
+Identify the parent ID and assign it to the node variable. set node [\$AdminConfig getid /Cell:mycell/Node:mynode/]

-'''

-(split for publication)

-set node [$AdminConfig getid

-/Cell:mycell/Node:mynode/]

-'''

 This example uses the node configuration object as the parent.
 You can modify this example to use cell or server configuration object as the parent.